-(b)A copy of any proposed capital program plan that has been distributed to one or more committees of the authority shall be simultaneously provided to the public by the metropolitan transportation authority, via its official or shared internet website.

-3. A plan may only be approved in two ways: (i) a plan shall only be approved by the board by a unanimous vote of the members entitled to vote thereon and within ninety days or by September fifteenth, nineteen hundred ninety-six in the case of a plan submitted during the period described in paragraph (b) of subdivision one of this section, of the submission of a plan the metropolitan transportation authority capital program review board may notify the authority of its approval of the same; or (ii) if the plan is not approved by the board within such ninety day period or by September fifteenth, nineteen hundred ninety-six, as the case may be, and no individual member of the board who is entitled to vote thereon has notified the authority in writing of his or her disapproval with a written explanation of such disapproval including specific aspects of the plan shall be deemed to have been approved.
+- (e) The data required to be published pursuant to this subdivision shall be made in a single tabular data file in a common, machine readable format and shall be accessible on the authority's website and the website data.ny.gov or such other successor website maintained by, or on behalf of, the state, as deemed appropriate by the New York state office of information technology services under executive order number ninety-five of two thousand thirteen, or any successor agency or order. - (f) The authority shall create and maintain a separate section on its capital program dashboard website for projects related to accessibility or resiliency.
+Information on this website shall be updated quarterly.
+For the purposes of this subdivision, "accessibility" shall mean projects regarding elevators, escalators, or other projects related to compliance with the federal Americans with Disabilities Act of 1990, as amended, and corresponding guidelines, and "resiliency" shall have the same meaning as defined by the authority in its twenty-year needs assessment as required by subdivision c of section twelve hundred sixty-nine-c of this title. - 3.
+A plan may only be approved in two ways: (i) a plan shall only be approved by the board by a unanimous vote of the members entitled to vote thereon and within ninety days or by September fifteenth, nineteen hundred ninety-six in the case of a plan submitted during the period described in paragraph (b) of subdivision one of this section, of the submission of a plan the metropolitan transportation authority capital program review board may notify the authority of its approval of the same; or (ii) if the plan is not approved by the board within such ninety day period or by September fifteenth, nineteen hundred ninety-six, as the case may be, and no individual member of the board who is entitled to vote thereon has notified the authority in writing of his or her disapproval with a written explanation of such disapproval including specific aspects of the plan that are of concern and what steps could be taken to address such concerns within such period, the plan shall be deemed to have been approved.
 Upon the receipt of a written disapproval, the authority shall be provided an opportunity to respond in writing within ten days of the receipt of such disapproval.
-Upon the receipt of such disapproval.
+Upon the receipt of such response, the disapproving member shall have ten days to reconsider and withdraw such written disapproval.